Introduction: ThinkPad Classic Keyboard Mod

 Delete is Home, PgDn is Insert and PgUp is Delete.

-The actual PgUp and PgDn are above the cursor keys where they used on the stock keyboard and the context menu button (between right Ctrl and Alt keys) still functions as PrtSc.
+The actual PgUp and PgDn keys are where they used to be on the stock keyboard — above the arrow keys.
+Additionally, the context menu button (between right Ctrl and Alt keys) still functions as PrtSc.

 Congratulations, you now have a ThinkPad with one of the best laptop keyboards in the world!